DavidJKTofan/Data-Visualization/README.md

 # Data-Visualization
-Some simple examples of data visualization – using tools like Tableau and PowerBI
+Some simple examples of data visualization – using tools like R, Tableau and PowerBI.

+## R
+Using Open Street Maps to illustrate maps.